The Best Takamine Acoustic Guitars for Performing Artists in 2023

 The Cooltube CTP-3 preamp system gives the guitar's plugged-in sound more depth, making it perfect for live performances.

-Whether you're playing on stage or in the studio, the Takamine P6JC will deliver outstanding sound quality.
+Whether playing on stage or in the studio, the Takamine P6JC will deliver outstanding sound quality when playing with a pick.

 Pros